Sterling sinks to two-week low against rallying dollar

 British government bond prices fell modestly as investors shied away from safe-haven bonds and shifted into riskier assets like stocks, following the U.S. wage data.

-At 1628 pm London time, the 10-year gilt yield was up around 1.5 basis points on the day at 2.25 percent, having wavered between slight gains and losses through most of the trading session.
+At 1628 GMT, the 10-year gilt yield was up around 1.5 basis points on the day at 2.25 percent, having wavered between slight gains and losses through most of the trading session.